Amerax/morse-code-project/README.md

 I made it because I wanted to learn some more arduino after I bought a kit and you can simply follow my schmeatics to wire it.
 I also made a 3 printed case for it to house the breadboard.

+I learned quite a bit from this project, especially how digital pins work on arduinos.
+I think it's very cool!

 Pin mapping:

 5V -> Breadboard + Rail